MyrtheRijk/meal-plan/README.md

 # meal-plan
-Menu maker exercise from Codecademy
+With this exercise, I practiced to work with getters and setters.
+It's an exercise from Codecademy Javascript chapter 2.